 since 2005, with 8 years classroom teaching prior to that.
 She’s been instrumental in the development of The Physics Front

 digital collection for K-12 science teachers and in content assembly for The Physics Source

 collection for college-level introductory physics.
 She’s also served as project lead for NSF-funded RET programs (Research Experiences for Teachers) and project manager for a Materials Science Research & Engineering Center (MRSEC).
 Her private consulting credentials include PBS Learning Media, The Concord Consortium, NASA Jet Propulsion Lab, and Denver Public Schools.
 We call her “The Physics Librarian of the Web”.

 Teachers are of course welcome to use the Teacher Toolkits.
 After all, that is what they have been made for.
 The Physics Classroom also invites teachers to print out the toolkits for inclusion in their hard-copy files; if you're printing,

 we recommend that you print the To-Go versions of the Toolkits in order to save on paper.
 Finally, The Physics Classroom grants teachers the right to download the Toolkits to their personal file space and to modify and personalize them as desired.
 We do have a restriction regarding the Toolkits; please do not place any of the files on other servers that are publicly available.
-Toolkits are the sole property of The Physics Classroom; we paid for their development and we should remain the sole source of distribution to the public.
+Toolkits are the sole property of The Physics Classroom.
+We paid for their development and we should remain the sole source of their distribution to the public.